wcygan/rust-coreutils/readme.md

     wc      Print newline, word, and byte counts
 ```

-You can execute command like `tree` in the following way:
+You can execute a subcommand like `tree` in the following way:

 ```
 $ rcu tree src